 Whether testing the color of a button on a website or the influence of a subject line when opening an email, testing is a critical tool in our UX/UI arsenal.
 Performing usability, A/B or multivariate testing are just a few methods to help determine the enhancements that should be made and ensure they are effective.

 Website, application and interface design

 Design and build of digital interfaces like websites, applications and other online tools are a perfect example of UX and UI working together.
 Before the aesthetic design begins, our UX team maps out the structural design needs using information architecture (the navigation and framework of your site).
 Other UX tools like market research, data mining insights, social media listening, empathy mapping and personas may be used to determine what information users need and where best to serve that content.
 With information architecture in place, the UI team will create the branded “look” to set the finished product apart.

 Make your customized experience come to life

-- Plan – Use the assessment and customer data to identify potential tools and solutions.
-Develop a plan to address the issue, based on the assessment.
+Use the assessment and customer data to identify potential tools and solutions.
+Develop a plan to address the issue based on the assessment.

-- Act – Implement the plan, and record observations of both customer feedback and action.
+Implement the plan and record observations of both customer feedback and action.
 Both the expected and unexpected outcomes can yield valuable insights.

 UX and UI in action

-Both UX and UI are really essential to our team’s DNA.
-Whether we’re working with the financial sector to redesign customer interfaces for greater ease in managing retirement funds or building personas for a global health awareness campaign to speak directly to key audiences, our approach always goes back to improving client experiences.
+Both UX and UI are essential to our team DNA.
 From building sales apps that simplify on-the-go client presentations to helping public education organizations re-think how best to talk about their services, you’ll always have a collaborative team of UX and UI designers committed to welcoming what’s next for your customers.